nus-cs2103-AY2223S2/ip/README.md

-# Willy Bot - How to use?
+# willy Bot - How to use?

-For the Willy Bot, we can take and save 3 different types of task
+For the willy Bot, we can take and save 3 different types of task

 Please enter commands into the terminal in the following format.